mcarifio/resume/README.md

 * Add https let's encrypt key to https://mike.carif.io/.
 Use caddy as the server?
 * Add styling with css via pandoc.
 Learn css.
 * Generate htmx?
 * Author in .mdx instead?
+See mdx.ts.
 * Match the resume presentation to a job posting.